 As an independent contractor, I have coached people who have chosen other doctors’ copycat versions rather than Dr. Bredesen’s protocol.
 Sometimes these imitations are less expensive, sometimes more.
 It’s satisfying for me to coach whatever is effective for brain health and whatever works best for a particular person.
 Ultimately, I too want my coaching practice based on the strongest clinical trial evidence of efficacy, demonstrated clinical outcomes preventing/reversing cognitive decline, and financial accessibility.
 I’m not dogmatic about the Bredesen Protocol™ and am willing to shift gears.
 In fact, I’ve completed training in the more accessible Weill Cornell approach.

 The official Bredesen Protocol™ comes with advantages.
 Unlike copycat versions, each individual’s ReCODE Report™ is generated by an algorithm based on accumulating results from ongoing clinical implementation of the Bredesen Protocol™.
 As an example of another major advantage, I’ll briefly remark on my clinical experience with competing dietary approaches.
 The most robust multi-modal clinical publications on preventing/reversing cognitive decline include the Mediterranean diet of the Finnish FINGER study, the modified Mediterranean diet of the Weill Cornell study , and the KetoFLEX 12/3™ diet of the Bredesen studies.
-In coaching practice, there’s no denying that a well-formulated ketogenic diet, like KetoFLEX™, will reverse insulin resistance/pre-diabetes/diabetes (drivers of cognitive decline) more reliably and rapidly than a modified- or Mediterranean diet.
-For this and many other wide-ranging reasons, I’m genuinely convinced that the Bredesen Protocol™ is clinically more powerful and worthwhile.
+In coaching practice, there’s no denying that a well-formulated ketogenic diet, like KetoFLEX™, will reverse insulin resistance/pre-diabetes/diabetes (drivers of cognitive decline) more reliably and rapidly than a Mediterranean diet.
+For this and numerous additional wide-ranging reasons, I’m genuinely convinced that the Bredesen Protocol™ is clinically more powerful and worthwhile.